CONFLICT FLUENCY:

 THE PROGRAM

-The intensive brings together a cohort of eight leaders over ten months for in-person retreats, private coaching, and in-depth learning.
+The intensive brings together a cohort of eight leaders over ten months for sustained, in-depth work, through structured practice, private coaching, and a multi-day in-person retreat.

 Developing fluency empowers you to respond adaptively to the dynamic landscape of conflict— to access vital information, strengthen relationships, and create resilient cultures where conflict drives innovation and positive change.